 I really enjoy visiting aquariums and the Shimonoseki Aquarium was filled with all sorts of marine life from jellyfish and turtles to seals and penguins.
 Since Shimonoseki is known for its fugu, you can also see around 100 types of puffer fish swimming around in the tanks.
 The penguin exhibit is really cool because you can watch them swimming around on the surface of the water, before walking through a tunnel to see them swimming around from below.
 There’s also an enormous blue whale skeleton on display, which is the only one of its kind in Japan.

-Akama-Jingu Shrine has a beautiful red and white colour, with magnificent red and gold gates.
+Of all the things to do in Yamaguchi, this was one of my favorites.
+Akama-Jingu Shrine has a beautiful red and white color, with magnificent red and gold gates.
 The shrine is dedicated to Emperor Antoku, who drowned himself after the defeat of the battle that divided Japan into two around 820 years ago.
 To get to the shrine you have to climb some stairs, so there are some brilliant reviews from the top.

 It was really strange to see the British Flag and Beatrix Potter in a place like Yamaguchi!
 The Former British Consulate was built during the Meiji era in 1906 but closed towards the end of 1940.
 Over the years it was used for various purposes, becoming a police station and an archeaological museum, but today the building has been restored and designated as an Important Cultural Property.
 Inside the building on the 1st floor there is a portrait of Queen Elizabeth II and a reproduction of the former Consular Office, where you can sit down at the desk and have your photo taken.
 If you are feeling hungry there is a cafe upstairs where you can enjoy lunch or some tea.